stac-utils/stac-geoparquet/README.md

 For analytic questions like "find the items in the Sentinel-2 collection in June 2024 over New York City with cloud cover of less than 20%" it can be much, much faster to find the relevant data from a GeoParquet source than from JSON, because GeoParquet needs to load only the relevant columns for that query, not the full data.

+See the [STAC-GeoParquet specification](./spec/stac-geoparquet-spec.md) for details on the exact schema of the written Parquet files.

 ## Usage

 Use `stac_geoparquet.to_arrow.stac_items_to_arrow` and